nattfalk/ins-gerp25/README.md

 Code is built using VS Code and the [Amiga Assembly extension](https://github.com/prb28/vscode-amiga-assembly) by prb28

-All intro code written in plain MC68000 assembler.
+All demo code written in plain MC68000 assembler.
 Some external tools for generating data are written in Python.

 Uses the following additionals:
 * Startupcode from Photon/Scoopex